pbklink/motif-core/etc/motif-core.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "tableRecordDefinitionListDirectory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "TableRecordDefinitionListFactoryService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export let tableRecordDefinitionListDirectory: TableRecordDefinitionListsService;

-// Warning: (ae-missing-release-tag) "TableRecordDefinitionListFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "TableRecordDefinitionListFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class TableRecordDefinitionListFactory {
+export class TableRecordDefinitionListFactoryService {
     constructor(_adi: AdiService, _symbolsService: SymbolsService);
     // (undocumented)
     createUnloadedBalances(): BalancesTableRecordDefinitionList;